QingyangKong/knowledge-dump/git/Git Basics.md

 ```
 First show the current remtoe repos.
 Add an another repo and then check again. `-v` means verbose.

-#### 2.8 Clone a project from github
+#### 2.9 Clone a project from github
 `git clone {url}`
 This is used when a user copies an existing project in github to local.
+Remote is not required to be set when using `git clone`.

-#### 2.9 Pull files from remtoe repository
+#### 2.10 Pull files from remtoe repository
 `git pull origin master`
 This is used to get new changes in remtoe github repository and push to the local repo.